 One of the most common questions we hear about Invisalign treatments is whether or not they hurt.
 Those who are familiar with traditional metal braces know that while the pain you feel might never be intense, there is a certain amount of pain that comes along with this time of orthodontic treatment.
 Invisalign is often advertised as being pain-free, or, at the very least, less painful than metal braces.

 But that doesn’t mean that Invisalign doesn’t hurt.
 When moving teeth and straightening the bite, there is bound to be some pain.
 How much does Invisalign hurt?
 And what are some ways to relieve that pain?
-Here’s what you need to know about Invisalign, the pain level, and how to alleviate any pain you might feel during your treatment:
+Here’s what you need to know about Invisalign, the pain level, how long does it hurt and how to alleviate any pain you might feel during your treatment:

 Does Invisalign Hurt?